ACM40960/project-20211696/README.md

 ### TensorFlow
- First you need to check your python version and your computer system version, then go to the official tensorflow website[link](https://www.tensorflow.org/install/source) and choose the right tensorflow version to download.
+ First you need to check your python version and your computer system version, then go to the official tensorflow website [link](https://www.tensorflow.org/install/source) and choose the right tensorflow version to download.

 _Check python version:_